anee-helsinki/KingsQueensAndDeities/README.md

 This repository contains the data used for and generated during our research for the article "A Social Network Analysis of Neo-Assyrian Kings and Queens to the Divine".

 In the article, we study the networked relationships between Neo-Assyrian deities, kings, and queens.
 Our text data on kings comes from the Open Richly Annotated Cuneiform Corpus (Oracc).
-After preprocessing our dataset, we analyzed 576 texts in which at least one king and deity co-occur within a window of ten words.
+After preprocessing our dataset, we analyzed 576 texts in which at least one king and one deity co-occur within a window of ten words.
 These texts come from the Oracc projects RINAP, RIAo, RIBo, and SAAo.
 The connections between queens and deities were collected manually.

 The folders in this repository contain the following: